Minors and Contracts: Everything You Need to Know

 Several factors can be used to determine whether a good or service is necessary, including the economic status of the minor and the minor's parents.
 If the court decides that an item is necessary and that the contract involving the item cannot be voided, they can either enforce the terms the contract has written or rule that the minor has to pay for the services or goods that they have been provided.
 If a minor decides to void a contract, the entire contract must end.
 The minor will not be able to pick and choose which parts of the contract to void.

 If you need help understanding minors and contracts, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.